Electroweak corrections and EFT operators in $W^+W^-$ production at the LHC: The process in dimension-6 SMEFT

-where the above Wilson coefficients are the coefficients of the operators in Tab.~\ref{tab::operators}.
-The above parameterisation only holds for weakly-coupled ``non-universal" theories which must have a complete set of operators.
-Example tree-level completions of such ``non-universal" theories include models with a heavy $SU(2)_L$ triplet vector boson which are coupled to the left-handed fermionic currents and to the Higgs current~\cite{Franceschini:2017xkh, Banerjee:2018bio}.
+where the above Wilson coefficients are the coefficients of the operators in Table~\ref{tab::operators}.
+The above parameterization only holds for weakly coupled ``nonuniversal" theories which must have a complete set of operators.
+Example tree-level completions of such ``nonuniversal" theories include models with a heavy $SU(2)_L$ triplet vector boson that are coupled to the left-handed fermionic currents and to the Higgs current~\cite{Franceschini:2017xkh, Banerjee:2018bio}.